ethereum-optimism/community-hub/src/docs/governance/airdrop-1.md

 ### Optimism Early Adopters

-We sought to identify Optimism users who had actively used applications on Optimism as a part of their crypto experience.
+The Foundation sought to identify Optimism users who had actively used applications on Optimism as a part of their crypto experience.

 #### Optimism Users